vagvalas/Song-Identifier/README.md

 # WHY?

-The answer is located that i sit in PC for work a lot of hours, and many many times, i listen to some local radio, which is just a stream , and want to know whats the song called.
+The answer can be found that i sit in PC for work a lot of hours, and many many times, i listen to some local radio, which is just a stream , and want to know whats the song called.

 # Competitors